alphagov/government-service-design-manual/Copy and content/styleguide.md

     -   Apply for...
     -   Appeal against...

-    Don’t force a linear reading pattern.
+    Don't force a linear reading pattern.

-    Don’t duplicate information but also don't assume people have read all parts of the guide.\
+    Don't duplicate information but also don't assume people have read all parts of the guide.\
      You can link between different parts of the guide using slugs.